GREAT THINGS HAVE SMALL BEGINNINGS: THE STRATEGIC SIMILARITIES OF THE SOUTHERN GAS CORRIDOR TO THE EARLY STAGES OF EAST MED CORRIDOR

 Finally, the EU needs to fully and actively support the RoC’s efforts to exercise its sovereign rights over its entire EEZ.
 This is no longer only an issue of moral solidarity based on the spirit and the letter of the Lisbon Treaty.
 It is rapidly becoming an issue of geostrategic compatibility governed by realpolitik.

-To download the article (pdf format) click here
+To download this article (pdf format) click here